Frequently Asked Questions

 -

-Bookkeeping costs vary depending on the size of your business, number of transactions, and the level of support you need.
-At Cooper Counting, our packages start with standard bookkeeping services and can be customized to meet your specific needs and budget.
+Bookkeeping costs vary depending on the size of your business, the number of transactions, and the level of support you need.
+At Cooper Counting, we offer customized bookkeeping services for small businesses in the Redmond, WA area—so you only pay for what you actually need.

 -